 Furthermore, the data processor must be obliged to delete personal data provided by the data controller at the end of the agreement.

-Conduct data protection assessments
+Conducting data protection assessments

 Texas Data Privacy and Security Act requires organizations to conduct data protection assessments for certain data processing activities, such as processing personal data for targeted advertising, selling personal data, and processing sensitive data, such as personal data revealing racial origin or biometric personal data.